700 Series: Auxiliary Services

 Applications may be filed at any time during the year.
 Any parent enrolling a child in a school for the first time at any time during the year will be supplied with such documents.
 If a child transfers from one school to another under the jurisdiction of the same School Food Authority, eligibility for either free or reduced price meals will be transferred to, and honored by, the receiving school.
 All children from a family will receive the same benefits.
 Within 10 working days of receipt of applications, parents/guardians will be notified individually, in writing, of the acceptance or denial of their applications.
 Children will be served meals immediately upon the establishment of their eligibility.

 When an application is rejected, parents will be informed of the reason for denial and of the hearing procedure.
-The designated hearing official is the Superintendent of Schools* (2999 N 10th St, Marion, IA 52302).
+The designated hearing official is the Superintendent of Schools* (3556 Winslow Road, Marion, IA 52302). *Must be different people.

 1. Agrees to submit to the news media, local employment offices, and major employers contemplating or experiencing large layoffs the public release, which is attached.